tugsisilo/GPDS_TC2/_sources/markdown/lesson_2_1.md

 **Jupyter Notebook** is an interactive computational environment, in which you can combine code execution, rich text, mathematics, plots and rich media.

 ## Features of Jupyter Notebook
-1. can be run from any web browser
+1. Can be run from any web browser
-2. can run cell-by-cell to understand code easier
+2. Can run cell-by-cell to understand code easier
-3. easy to host server side and useful for security
+3. Easy to host server-side and useful for security

 ## Starting and Accessing Jupyter Notebook
 ### Practice 1: Start Jupyter Notebook